A sugar-free low-carb chocolate fudge that's made with a secret ingredient. With only 1 gram carb per square, it's the perfect treat for a keto diet.

-I got this low carb chocolate cheese fudge recipe from an old low carb magazine.
+I found a low carb chocolate fudge recipe in an old low carb magazine.
 The original recipe called for Splenda and Sweet 'n Low.
-I am trying to stay away from artificial sweeteners so I modified the recipe to use erythritol and stevia.
+Since I'm trying to stay away from artificial sweeteners, I modified the recipe to use erythritol and stevia.

-However, I think this could be worked into a really good hot fudge sauce because the warm mixture was really tasty and reminded me of a thick chocolate ice cream topping.
+However, I think this low carb chocolate fudge recipe could be worked into a really good hot fudge sauce.
+The warm mixture was really tasty and reminded me of a thick chocolate ice cream topping.

-I will keep looking for a good sugar free low carb chocolate fudge recipe that is firmer than this one.
+I will keep looking for a good sugar free chocolate fudge recipe that is firmer than this one.
 This fudge tastes great, but it tends to melt in your hand when eating.
 Perhaps adding a bit of natural protein powder or whole milk powder would firm things up.

 I'm not a fan of processed American cheese, either.
 Next time, I will work in some cream cheese or other soft cheese.
 I've made a peanut butter fudge using cream cheese and it was amazing.

-Low Carb Chocolate Cheese Fudge
+Low Carb Chocolate Fudge

 - 1 cup heavy cream

-- ½ pound American cheese, cubed (can sub with cream cheese or other soft cheese)
+- ½ pound American cheese cubed (can sub with cream cheese or other soft cheese)

 - 1 cup unsalted butter

 - 2 ounces unsweetened baking chocolate , cut into small pieces

 - 1 ½ cups powdered erythritol or Swerve Confectioners Powder

-- ¾ teaspoon stevia extract
+- ¾ teaspoon stevia concentrated powder

-- 1 Tablespoon cocoa
+- 1 Tablespoon unsweetened cocoa

 - ½ Tablespoon chocolate extract

-- ½ Tablespoon sugar-free vanilla extract
+- ½ Tablespoon vanilla extract

-- ½ cup walnuts, optional
+- ½ cup walnuts optional